fabiand/instanceTypes/instanceTypes.md

 ### Characteristics

 Specific characteristics of this series are:
-- A vCPU to Memory ratio of 1:4, for less noise per node
+- A vCPU-to-Memory ratio of 1:4, for less noise per node
 - Has GPUs predefined

 ### Instance Types